 A fleet of handmaids poked, prodded and pulled at me until I transformed from a fed-up teenager in tunic and trousers to a d’Elysian princess.
 My short raven waves danced delicately above my shoulders, providing the perfect cushion for a silver tiara.
 An upside-down crescent moon held the sun, as other stars sat symmetrically across the band.
 The sun and moon were encrusted with diamonds mined from the Shadow Mountains centuries ago.
 Legend was that the first d’Elysian magician mined them himself and crafted it for his true love.
 She was the only other magician with magic like his.
 I wondered how I would manage to love somebody who didn’t understand what it was to command all the elements and draw strength from the Sun, the Moon, and the Stars.
 Would they manage to love me?

 I departed my suite in the East wing and walked slowly through passages and corridors to the top of the grand staircase.
 As I took in the view below, my handmaids hurriedly fixed my tiara once more and prepared to hold my gown as I descended.
 I tried to refrain from rolling my eyes as I smiled at my parents.
 Between them stood an old, cunning man by the name of Sebastien Alexander.
-Patriarch of the Alexander clan, he was my mother’s father and a distant uncle to Francis Alexander who wished to compete for my hand.
-I wondered if Francis’ father and uncle were here to cement the family’s presence at court.
+Patriarch of the Alexander clan, he was my mother’s cousin and uncle to Francis Alexander who wished to compete for my hand.
+I wondered if Francis’ father was also here to cement the family’s presence at court.

 “Princess Eleanor Celeste D’Elysia!”
 I supressed a groan at the old man’s announcement.
 Nobody called me Eleanor.